updates / code patches

 @export var damage := 10

-Turning off collision masks, monitoring and monitorable properties, or disabling collision shapes is a great way to improve physics performance as Godot doesn't need to check for collisions between objects that don't need to collide.
+Turning off collision masks, monitoring and monitorable properties, or disabling collision shapes (when it makese sense to!) is a good way to improve physics performance.

-If you don't do that, Godot will check for collisions even if you don't use the results, which gets really costly when you have a lot of entities.
+If you don't do that, Godot will check for collisions even when you don't need the results and that can quickly get costly the more entities you have.

 Nathan